 Choose a colour scheme that treats the accent wall as the focal point of the room and decorate around that.

-Lastly, stop worrying about the fact that your small bedroom is… well, small.
+Stop worrying about the fact that your small bedroom is… well, small.
 If a hot and smouldering orange is what appeals to your aesthetics, yet you’re concerned it’s going to make your small bedroom feel even smaller, take a chill pill.

 Unlike a living room, it’s rather acceptable for a bedroom to “feel small”.
 Because when it comes to bedrooms, cosy can be quite nice!